 Naturally, security is and should be your top priority when trading cryptocurrencies.
 Hacking attacks are quite common, although their success rate may vary.
 Then, there are scammers, fake projects, and alike.
 In other words, you should always use all the security measures offered by crypto exchanges and wallets, like 2FA, setting up strong and complex passwords, and alike.
 Remember — in the crypto industry, you are the only one responsible for the safety of your funds.

 Lastly, you should also check out the complexity of the platform you decide to use.
 There are many different platforms, and they all have a unique feel in terms of functionality.
 Some were designed for professionals, and such platforms are filled with advanced and complex tools that a beginner is far more likely to find confusing and intimidating than helpful.
 On the other hand, there are also platforms specifically designed to be simple and to help you make your first steps into the crypto world.

 Cryptocurrencies are much cheaper to handle and use than traditional money, as they don’t go through numerous intermediaries that all wish to be paid.
 With that said, there are still certain fees that you need to pay, and while they are typically quite low, they are still there, and you need to be aware of them.

 Some platforms will charge you for depositing money, which is usually the case with brokers.
-The fees may vary from coin to coin and between platforms, so each case will be different.
+The fees may vary from coin to coin and between platforms, and fiat currencies, so each case will be different.